Authentication in Microsoft Teams Rooms

 Enable modern authentication in Microsoft 365 or Office 365

-We recommended that you do not remove basic authentication policies for Exchange Online or disable basic authentication for your tenant until you have validated that Microsoft Teams Rooms devices can successfully sign in with Exchange Online, Teams, and Skype for Business Online.
+We recommended that you do not remove basic authentication policies for Exchange Online or disable basic authentication for your tenant until you have validated that Microsoft Teams Rooms devices can successfully sign in with Exchange Online and Teams.